maxpromer/react-native-child-component/README.md

 ## Focus

-`Page.js` is file component Page. it has title bar. i want to show some title bar in app so i create this component to show title bar and botton of title bar i want to show content and content from parant (See App.js)
+`Page.js` is file component Page. it has title bar. i want to show same title bar in app so i create this component to show title bar and botton of title bar i want to show content and content from parant (See App.js)

 ```javascript
 import React, { Component } from 'react';